SAP-samples/generative-ai-codejam/exercises/01-explore-genai-hub.md

     ```
     Germany - Berlin
     India - New Delhi
-    Poland -
+    France -
     ```
 3. **Chain of thought**:
     ```
     1. What is the most important city of a country?
-    2. In which country was the Internet originally developed?
+    2. In which country was the hot air balloon originally developed?
     3. What is the >fill in the word from step 1< of the country >fill in the word from step 2<.
     ```

 👉 Try to add something funny to the `System Message` like "always respond like a pirate" and try the prompts again.
 You can also instruct it to speak more technically, like a developer, or more polished, like in marketing.

+👉 Have the model count letters in words.
+For example how often the letter **r** occurs in **strawberry**.
+Can you come up with a prompt that counts it correctly?

+👉 Before you move on to the next exercise, make sure to also deploy the `text-embedding-ada-002` model.
+You will need it later!

 ## Use the Prompt Editor in Generative AI Hub
 The `Prompt Editor` is useful if you want to save a prompt and its response to revisit later or compare prompts.
 Often, you can identify tasks that an LLM can help you with on a regular basis.
 In that case, you can also save different versions of the prompt that work well, saving you from having to write the prompt again each time.